To The Members of GHCL Limited

 COMPOSITION OF NOMINATION AND REMUNERATION COMMITTEE

 Nomination and Remuneration Committee of the Board has been constituted as per Section178 of the Companies Act 2013 and rule 6 of the Companies (Meetings of Board and itsPowers) Rules 2014 and read with Regulation 19 of the Listing Regulations.
 The Nominationand Remuneration Committee shall determine qualifications positive attributes andindependence of a director and recommend to the Board a policy relating to theremuneration of the directors Key Managerial Personnel and other employees.
-TheNomination and Remuneration Committee consists of four Non-Executive directors comprisingof Mr. K C Jani Mr. Sanjay Dalmia Dr. B C Jain and Mr. Sanjiv Tyagi.
+TheNomination and Remuneration Committee consists of three Non-Executive directors comprisingof Mr. K C Jani Mr. Sanjay Dalmia and Dr. B C Jain.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY